-You’ve been executing email campaigns for a while but you can’t seem to see an improvement in your email marketing conversion rate.
+You’ve been executing email campaigns for a while, but you aren’t seeing an improvement in your email conversion rate.

 What could be the cause?